 Students are not permitted to declare the economics major during their senior year.

-Students planning to study abroad are strongly urged to consult the study-abroad section of the economics department website.
+Students planning to study abroad should consult the off-campus study section of the economics department website.
 Most basic questions concerning departmental study-abroad requirements are answered there.
 Students should then consult with the department chair concerning the acceptability of particular courses for the major.

 Because of the numerous, vital, and constantly developing interconnections between economics and other social sciences, economics majors are urged to take as many courses as possible in related disciplines such as anthropology, history, politics, psychology, and sociology.